LisaVCherian/LisaVCherian/README.md

 ---

 ### About Me
-Hi, I’m Lisa!
-I love connecting with people, answering questions, and making tech more accessible.
-When I’m not geeking out over databases, you can find me exploring cool new tools and brainstorming ways to make our community even better.
-Let’s build something awesome together!
+Hi, I’m Lisa.
+As of 2025, I have retired from coding.
+My current life?
+Working at the Founder's Office at Prar, tackling problems every day!
+I love building strategies, developing cool products, and connecting with people.
+Still a techy by heart!
+Let’s build something awesome together 🚀

 ---